Beliavsky/Fortran-tools-on-GitHub/README.md

 [neovim](https://github.com/neovim/neovim): Vim-fork focused on extensibility and usability

+[Photran](https://www.eclipse.org/photran/): IDE and refactoring tool for Fortran based on Eclipse and the CDT.
+Photran supports Fortran 77-2008.
+It includes 39 refactoring, including Rename, Extract Procedure, and loop transformations

 [SublimeLinterFortran](https://github.com/Panadestein/SublimeLinterFortran): linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to gfortran, by Ramón L. Panadés-Barrueta and Tejas Shetty.
 It will be used with files that have free format Fortran syntax.

 [vim](https://github.com/vim/vim): improved version of the UNIX editor Vi.
 Many new features have been added: multi-level undo, syntax highlighting, command line history, on-line help, spell checking, filename completion, block operations, script language, etc. Download [here](https://www.vim.org/download.php).